thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 - Creating the `.less` file in the appropriate directory
 - Telling the build tool about the new `.less` file.

-Just like with templates and images, we follow an organization pattern.
+Just like with templates and images, we follow a pattern.
 The December 2024 appeal `.less` file path is `/assets/less/appeals/dec24.less`

-Once you've created this file, add an entry to the `UPDATES_CSS` dict in the `settings.py` file.
+Once you've created this file, add an entry for it to the `UPDATES_CSS` dict in the `settings.py` file.
+This configures the build tool to compile your new `.less` file.

 There should be several entries in `UPDATES_CSS`.
 Follow the established naming convention when adding a key; the value is the path to the new less file you've just created.